jesseschalken/fail-whale/README.md

 `Value->toJSON()` will return a JSON string suitable for `Value::fromJSON()`.

-`Value->toHTML()` will return a full HTML document which represents the value in a browseable, expandable/collapsable form.
+`Value->toHTML()` will return a full HTML document which represents the value in a browsable, expandable/collapsible form.

 `Value->toString()` will return a string.
 It optionally accepts a `PrettyPrinterSettings` object to control how the value is rendered.
 PHP values (and exceptions) containing repeated arrays, objects and strings are handled gracefully, as are recursive arrays and objects.